shiruken/hackintosh/README.md

 Follow the OpenCore Post-Install Guide to [set up the GUI for the bootloader](https://dortania.github.io/OpenCore-Post-Install/cosmetic/gui.html#setting-up-opencore-s-gui).
 I changed the background color from black to gray by setting `DefaultBackgroundColor=<BFBFBF00>`

 ![OpenCore Bootloader GUI](https://user-images.githubusercontent.com/867617/111563406-4ba21d80-876e-11eb-9dcf-58ce0e8d0d3d.png)

+### Enable LauncherOption

+Follow the OpenCore Post-Install Guide to [run OpenCore directly from firmware without requiring a launcher](https://dortania.github.io/OpenCore-Post-Install/multiboot/bootstrap.html).
+This will add OpenCore to the motherboard boot menu and prevent issues where Windows or Linux could overwrite `EFI/BOOT/BOOTx64.efi`. _This file can now be safely removed._ Be sure to select OpenCore as the default boot option in your BIOS.

 ## References